Projects

 The MVP team submitted expressions of interest for Engineering for Fire Pond Upgrade and Culvert Resizing Hobbs Road, Promoting Resiliency through Landscape Stewardship, Climate Resiliency Education Campaign, and a PMLD Sterling Road Power Line.
 Due to the feedback received from the Executive Office of Environmental Affairs during the expression of interest process, it was decided not to pursue these projects at this time.

 Town Administrator Sherry Patch is working with CMRPC and neighboring towns to identify larger, regional opportunities.
 The MVP process is very cumbersome and lends itself to larger projects.
+Sherry mentioned that there are easier grants for which we can apply that address some of the same issues an MVP grant would.
+One example she mentioned was grants for culvert replacement.

-Worcester Road Project - added 12/15/23
+Worcester Road Project – updated 3/31/24

 VHB was awarded the contract for engineering services for design and preparation of construction documents for full depth reclamation and milling of Worcester Road from the center of town to the Holden Town Line (approximately 3 miles).
 The project will also include installation of 3200’ of new sidewalk from Sharon Drive to the second entrance of Hickory Drive.
 The Town applied for a MassWorks grant for a portion of the project but was denied, in part, because the Town hadn’t invested enough of its own money.
 We have received a $498,000 Complete Streets grant that can be used for part of this project.
 The Selectboard held meetings on February 13 and September 20 to get input from residents on the sidewalk portion of the project.